 Cats are carnivores, so their teeth are designed to tear, not grind.
 Avoid feeding them soft or sticky foods, which cling to the teeth and encourage plaque formation.
 The best diets for cats include good sources of animal versus plant protein, some fat, a high percentage of water, and a low percentage of carbohydrates.

 Many dry foods have high carbohydrate levels as they are formulated primarily from plant proteins and baked to produce the finished product.
-The heat needed for baking robs nutrients from the food, and the chunks are so dry, they crumble in the mouth and stick to the teeth, thus exacerbating periodontal conditions.
+The heat needed for baking robs nutrients from the food, and the chunks are so dry that they crumble in the mouth and stick to the teeth, thus exacerbating periodontal conditions.

 In general, canned cat foods provide higher percentages of high-quality protein and moisture and are recommended for treating LPS.
 Wet foods do not stick to the teeth and are easier to consume, especially for cats with sore gums.

-Another method that may ensure your cat gets enough nutrition is to feed smaller meals, spaced out through the day.
+Another method that may ensure your cat gets enough nutrition is to feed smaller meals, spaced out throughout the day.
 Three to six tiny meals may be easier for your cat to handle than one or two larger meals.
-The food can be ground-up in a food processor or blender to make a thin consistency for the cat to lap up rather than chew.
+The food can be ground up in a food processor or blender to make a thin consistency for the cat to lap up rather than chew.

 However, keep in mind that the above suggestions are somewhat general in nature.
 Your personal veterinarian is more qualified to make a specific recommendation based on your cat's overall health and history.

 Treatments for Stomatitis: Diet and Nutrition

 In the article "Veterinary Dentistry: Dental Care for Pets", the author suggests Friskies Feline Dental Diet for Cats for pets with LPS.